 Nissan's Note is a part of the manufacturer’s new global small car family.
-Although the previous version sprang from a lengthened Renault-Nissan supermini platform, this one has more in common with the Indian-built Micra than the current Renault Clio.
+Although the previous version sprang from a lengthened Renault-Nissan supermini platform, this one has more in common with the Indian-built Nissan Micra than the current Renault Clio.

 That’s thanks to Nissan’s ‘V’ platform, which allows more than 80 per cent of componentry to be sourced locally by the relevant factory, in turn avoiding unnecessary import and tax cost.
 In the Note’s case, that factory is Sunderland.